-In Illinois Spousal Maintenance issues are governed by the Illinois Marriage and Dissolution of Marriage Act (the “Illinois Divorce Act”).
-Unlike with Child Support, there are no set of Statutory Guidelines for determining whether Maintenance should be granted or the amount that should be awarded.
+In Illinois, Spousal Maintenance is governed by the Illinois Marriage and Dissolution of Marriage Act (the “Illinois Divorce Act”).
+Unlike with child support, there are no set of statutory guidelines for determining whether maintenance should be granted or the amount that should be awarded.

-Because of the degree of judicial discretion in determining maintenance, it is critical that spouses seeking to obtain (or minimize) maintenance retain a knowledgeable, detail-oriented attorney who can make a strong presentation for their case.
-In a maintenance case, the situation of the spouses should be thoroughly investigated so that the facts can be presented to the Court in a well-documented manner, and seek to convince the court that your Maintenance goals are fair and equitable..
+Because of the degree of judicial discretion in determining maintenance, it is critical that a spouse seeking to obtain (or minimize) maintenance retain a knowledgeable, detail-oriented spousal maintenance attorney who can advocate vigorously on their behalf and make a strong presentation for their case.
+This typically entails a thorough investigation of matters such as current lifestyle and earning capacity so that such facts can be presented to the Court.

-When you are facing a divorce and your future standard of living is at stake, you need a capable attorney whom you can trust and who will fight aggressively for you when necessary concerning maintenance payments.
-We will be there for you when you need us.
-We can handle all of the Spousal Maintenance aspects of your divorce.
-If you would like to read more about Spousal Maintenance, click on any of the following links:
+When you are facing a divorce and your future standard of living is at stake, you need a capable attorney whom you can trust and who will fight for you when necessary concerning maintenance payments.